I-Dont-Remember/AnsibleLaptop/README.md

  - Sept.
 9, 2017: Basic configuration functional
 	- Have fresh Kubuntu VM with a snapshot taken right after install (plus vim and git so I don't have to do that every time)

+- See laptop..main.yml (import dotfiles) to see how to run as user instead of root